Healthy Chocolate Zucchini Bread

 Instructions

-• Add all your ingredients, except for the chocolate chips, into a high speed blender or food processor.
-Blend well, until a very smooth batter remains.
+• Add the oats, baking soda, salt, cocoa powder, banana, zucchini, maple syrup, eggs, and milk to a blender or food processor.
+Blend until a very smooth batter remains.
 Fold through the chocolate chips.

 • Remove the bread from the oven and let cool completely, before slicing.